chuck-martin/writeforyou-stackbit-fresh/src/pages/index.md

     title: About
     section_id: about
     content: >
       This is my personal and professional website.
+It contains:

+      *   Information about me

-It contains:Information about meA blog where I write about topics that interest me, especially in the fields of technical communication and user experienceMy portfolio
+      *   A blog where I write about topics that interest me, especially in the fields of technical communication and user experience

+      *   My portfolio
     actions:
       - type: action
         label: Contact Me